senzing-garage/sdk-components-ng/README.md

 <br/>

 <b>via npm script: </b><br/>
 edit the following line in package.json to point to your projects G2.ini path and the REST Server JAR.
-Then the server can just be started up by runnning `npm run server`.
+Then the server can just be started up by runnning `npm run start:server`.

 ```json
 "start:server": "java -jar \"%HOMEPATH%\\www\\rest-api-server-java\\target\\sz-api-server-1.5.0.jar\" -iniFile \"%LOCALAPPDATA%\\Senzing\\Workbench\\project_1\\g2.ini\"",